The Avalanche (1919 film)

 The Avalanche is a 1919 American silent drama film about gambling directed by George Fitzmaurice who also served as the film's art director.
 William Scully was the assistant director to Fitzmaurice.
 The film stars Elsie Ferguson and Warner Oland.
 Ferguson plays a dual role in the film, portraying both mother and daughter.
+The movie is based on the 1919 novel, The Avalanche; a Mystery Story, by Gertrude Atherton.

 This is the first film that teamed director Fitzmaurice and star Ferguson.
 Some scenes were filmed in Lake Placid, New York.
 Ferguson's gowns were by the designer Callot Soeurs.